optofish-paper/zebrascope_targets/README.md

 ![Stack0 and Stack1](/Fiji_plugin/Stack0_Stack1.png "Stack0_Stack1.png")
 (they look similar but left stack is actually offset from right stack by (1.6, 0.7, 2.1) um in (x,y,z) )

-The IPython notebook `MultiviewRegistration/ExcitationProfileCorrection.ipynb` registers second file to the first and applies the drift/rotation correction to the original coordinate files `EProfile.txt` and `EProfile.txt.zip`.
+The IPython [notebook](MultiviewRegistration/ExcitationProfileCorrection.ipynb "Coordinate correction notebook") registers second file to the first and applies the drift/rotation correction to the original coordinate files `EProfile.txt` and `EProfile.txt.zip`.
 Registration takes about 1 min.

 ### Dependencies
 The Fiji plugin requires [Java 8](https://java.com/en/) and latest [Fiji](https://fiji.sc/#download) distibution.